CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 It's important to note that the test here and the one above it are checking the same thing.
 The variables are just being used to make the test easier to understand for ourselves and other developers. ℹ️

-After making our first test pass, we can continue to write more test cases to chck the function’s output with different inputs.
+After making our first test pass, we can continue to write more test cases to check the function’s output with different inputs.
-Understanding test feedback

 Consider an extract from the test file `countWords.test.js`